The Bachelor (Australian TV series) season 1: Episode 8

-"Catch it if you can" invitation arrived back at the resort and Anna was chosen for a one on one date.
-The next morning Tim and Anna headed off on a 4WD driving the expanse of the isolated beach and met with a guide who was going to show them how to catch mud crabs in the mangroves.
+"Catch it if you can" invitation arrived back at the resort and Anna was chosen for a one-on-one date.
+The next morning Tim and Anna headed off on a 4WD, driving the expanse of the isolated beach and met with a guide who was going to show them how to catch mud crabs in the mangroves.
 Later Tim and Anna ventured on to a picnic on the beach and shared some intimate discussions about their feelings for each other.
-Tim was impressed that Anna was not needy for love after she stated that at 26 years old, she's never had a boyfriend.
-In a cut away scene he stated he had a huge crush on Anna and loved her playful energy and that he felt, he was falling for Anna after experiencing giddiness and butterflies.
+Tim was impressed that Anna was not needy for love after she stated that at 26 years old, she has never had a boyfriend.
+In a cut away scene he stated he had a huge crush on Anna and loved her playful energy and that he felt he was falling for Anna, after experiencing giddiness and butterflies.
 Anna received a rose.